 District 26 is comprised of three Bargaining Units: Teacher Bargaining Unit (TBU), Occasional Teacher Bargaining Unit (OTBU), and the Professional Student Services Personnel Bargaining Unit (PSSP).
 Each unit has a constitution and elected officers.
 The constitution is articles and by-laws that govern the Bargaining Unit.
 The Bargaining Unit Officers are, for example, the President, Vice-President, Grievance Officer, Treasurer, Chief Negotiator etc.

 The District itself has a constitution and elected officers.
-Such elected officers are the District President, District Officer, Vice-President, Treasurer, and Committee Officers (CPAC, Ed Services, Pension & Benefits, Status of Women, etc.).
+Such elected officers are the District President, District Officer, Vice-President, Treasurer, and Committee Officers (CPAC, Ed Services, Committee for Equity and Diversity).

 All members of OSSTF District 26 are invited to, and are encouraged to attend the Annual General Meeting.